foundie/ML/README.md

 # Machine Learning Repository

-This repository contains the creation of mathematical logic, machine learning models, and computational data processing with the following list of features:
+This repository contains the creation of mathematical logic, machine learning models, and computational data processing of the Foundie android application with the following list of features:

     1. Visual Weight Classifier
     2. Skin Tone Classifier